Collegiate-Edu-Nation/easy-ftc/README.md

 For either approach, gradlew builds are supported

+If contributing, this project uses the Google Java Style Guide.
+I use the Red Hat Java Language Support extension in VSCode, which allows for this to be configured by adding the following to your settings.json

+    "java.format.settings.url": "https://raw.githubusercontent.com/google/styleguide/gh-pages/eclipse-java-google-style.xml"

+Note that LightWeight and Standard modes do not give identical output when formatting.

 ## ToDo
 ### Update
 - [x] Move to FTC SDK v10.1 (update javadoc cmd as well)